themrshubh/algorithm-visualizer/README.md

 ![](demo/binary-search.gif)

-It currently has the following algorithms, and more will be added soon.
+It currently has the following algorithms.

 1. Linear Search
 2. Binary Search

+> This repository is a work in progress